Free Stock Profit Calculator

 When evaluating your trading performance, it helps to compare your ROI against relevant benchmarks.
 The S&P 500 has historically returned approximately 10% annually including dividends, or about 7% after inflation.
 According to data from NYU Stern's Aswath Damodaran, the geometric average annual return of the S&P 500 from 1928 through 2025 is approximately 9.8%.
 If your individual stock picks are not consistently beating this benchmark, a low-cost index fund might serve you better.

-The trading commission landscape changed dramatically in October 2019 when Charles Schwab announced commission-free stock trading, triggering a chain reaction across the brokerage industry.
+The trading commission space changed dramatically in October 2019 when Charles Schwab announced commission-free stock trading, triggering a chain reaction across the brokerage industry.
 Within weeks, TD Ameritrade, E*TRADE, and Fidelity all followed suit.
 Today, most major brokerages offer zero-commission stock and ETF trading, which means the buy and sell commission fields in this calculator will be zero for many users.

-However, commissions have not disappeared entirely.
+, commissions have not disappeared entirely.
 Here are situations where trading fees still apply:

 Even with zero commissions, there are hidden costs to consider.
 Payment for order flow (PFOF), where brokerages sell your trade orders to market makers, can result in slightly worse execution prices than you might get on an exchange with direct access.
 The SEC estimated that PFOF costs retail investors approximately $1.5 billion annually in reduced price improvement.
 For most retail investors trading small sizes, this cost is negligible, but for large trades it can add up.